Table of Contents

 - Leads to multiple accidents: A broadsided vehicle is pushed out of its lane and into oncoming traffic.
 The vehicle may collide with stationary objects or collide with other vehicles, resulting in one or more on-the-move collisions.
 Even if it is not your fault, you may be involved in multiple collisions while driving.

-- Intensifies the trauma: When a vehicle is involved in multiple collisions, the severity of the injuries to the occupants increase and can result in irreversible losses.
+- Intensifies the trauma: When a vehicle is involved in multiple collisions, the severity of the injuries to the occupants increases and can result in irreversible losses.
 When a vehicle is hit by a speeding truck or trailer, the vehicle is crushed or rolled over multiple times, exacerbating the severity of the injuries.

-Injuries caused by T-bone car crashes:
+Injuries caused by T-bone car crashes

 In mild and low-speed impacts the following injuries can occur: